smartdevicelink/sdl_evolution/proposals/nnnn-enhance-video-streaming-performance-for-android.md

 ## Impact on existing code

 There is no impact for the existing code.
-The changes in this proposal is to remove the default io PipedInputStream and PipedOutputStream packge and reimport PipedInputStream and PipedOutputStream from component streaming.
+The changes in this proposal are to remove the default io PipedInputStream and PipedOutputStream package and reimport PipedInputStream and PipedOutputStream from component streaming.
 The developer would not need to change their previous code if they do not wish to use the new library for video streaming.

 ## Alternatives considered

-There is a optional solution to improve the video streaming performance is to straightly send data from encoder byte buffer and handler to avoid using the pipe stream.
+There is a optional solution to improve the video streaming performance by directly sending data from encoder byte buffer and handler to avoid using the pipe stream.